cowmonk/CSFS/README.md

 bit of downsides in using oasis (I mean duh), but it's goal of creating a small static distro is extremely honorable.
 For one, I felt like it's deviation to using a package manager for everything else kinda sucks (pkgmgr & nix), but yeah maintaining such a huge amount of packages sucks, which is entirely understandable.
 Secondly, say how you will, but I don't like wayland, yes it might be "slim", but that's only the protocol;
-Xorg is not perfect, but it's a hell of a lot flexible, doesn't break everything, and actually works (also I want to use dwm).
+Xorg is not perfect, but it's a hell of a lot flexible, [doesn't break everything](https://gist.github.com/probonopd/9feb7c20257af5dd915e3a9f2d1f2277), and actually works (also I want to use dwm).
+Suckless isn't about the smallest codebase only, but about balance of codebase and features, wayland is [too minimal](https://lists.suckless.org/dev/2109/34475.html).
 Thirdly, it's boring to have everything automated, that's why I love LFS, but oasis doesn't scratch that itch for me.
 I want a comprehensible guide on building it from scratch, not everything being automated with scripts (or well, except for Xorg lol).